RePAIRProject/fragment-restoration/README.md

-# [UNIVE Thesis] Aref

-Image enhancement for:
-1) fresco motif classification ,
-2) puzzle solving

-Application of the following methods for fresco fragment restoration:
-- Histogram equalization,
-- gamma correction,
-- balanced contrast enhancement technique (BCET),
-- Contrast limited adaptive histogram equalization (CLAHE) : https://towardsdatascience.com/clahe-and-thresholding-in-python-3bf690303e40
-- ICA

 # MoFF (Motif on Fresco Fragment )

-The `MoFF` dataset is prepared by the `prepare_MoFF.py` script and contains at the moment 3 folders:
+The `MoFF` dataset is prepared by the `prepare_MoFF.py` script, it is uploaded in Teams and contains at the moment several folders:
 - `RGB`: original (without any black mark removal) color images
+- `RGB_inpained`: inpainted color images
 - `segmap3c`: segmentation maps with 3 classes (background, foreground, motif)
 - `segmap14c`: segmentation maps with 14 classes (background, foreground, motif1, motif2, ecc.. there are 12 motifs)
+- `motifs`: only motifs (all other pixels are deleted), created from ground truth
+- `annotations_boxes_components`: yolo-style annotations with one box for each component of any motif
+- `annotations_boxes_motif`: yolo-style annotations with one box for motif
+- `annotations_shpae`: yolo-v8seg-style annotations (polygons)
+- `yolo_dataset_boxes`: full yolo dataset (images are duplicated, yes) for training for bounding box detection
+- `yolo_dataset_shapes`: full yolo dataset (images are duplicated, yes) for training for segmentation (use yolo-v8)

-Images are cropped, but not resized.s
+Images are cropped, but not resized.

 The train, validation and test split are contained in `.txt` files in the root folder.

-# How to use the scripts
+They are list of file names, the files have always the same names inside each folder!
+This helps to keep consistency, and test set is the same across different trainings (unet, yolo).

+# Motif Segmentation

 Not everything is fully cleaned and polished, but it should be understandable and usable.

-### Training UNet
+## Training UNet

 To run the training, use the script `train_segmentation_net.py`, which needs no additional parameters and can be run as:
 ```bash